dianjinoh/HeavenMS/README.md

     ```
 * for game clients to connect to the server:
   * Host: the ip that will be exposed to the public for clients to connect
+    * This config is especially important and must align with the IP configured in the .exe game client
   * LOCALSERVER: ??? not tested
   * GMSERVER: ??? not tested
     ```